Probate Attorney Denver & Estate Administration

 Probate is generally required if the decedent owned real estate in Colorado that was not held in joint tenancy, was not owned by a business or trust, and did not have a beneficiary deed recorded with the clerk and recorder before the decedent’s death.
 Probate is also necessary in Colorado if the assets of the estate exceed $70,000 for the year 2020 (this threshold number is indexed for inflation yearly).
 It should be noted that assets that pass via joint tenancy (e.g., real estate) or contract (e.g., beneficiary designations and transfer on death designations) are not counted in the calculation to see if the estate requires probate.
 In fact, smaller accounts can often be collected using JDF Form 999, known as the Small Estate Affidavit.

-Probate is not always necessary, and the analysis of whether probate is necessary can be complex and confusing.
+Probate is not always necessary, and the analysis of whether a probate attorney Denver is necessary can be complex and confusing.
 We are happy to provide a free consultation to help you understand if the estate you are administering will require probate.
 In addition to our Denver, Colorado office, we also have office locations in the Denver Tech Center, Lakewood, Westminster and Boulder that are available upon request.